jibinsajujoseph/transformer-sentiment-analysis/README.md

 # Sentiment Model Arena

-A production-quality portfolio project that compares two sentiment analysis models side-by-side: a custom Transformer built from scratch and a fine-tuned DistilRoBERTa model.
+A project that compares two sentiment analysis models side-by-side: a custom Transformer built from scratch and a fine-tuned DistilRoBERTa model.

 ## Features